emacsmirror/turtles/docs/source/reference.rst

 There can be multiple secondary instances, identified by a symbol, their ID.
 Instances with different ids have different characteristics, defined by :code:`turtles-definstance`, described below.
 Turtles defines one shared instance in a 80x25 terminal whose ID is 'default.
 This is the instance used by ERT tests unless specified otherwise.

 Secondary instances can be started and stopped independently using :code:`turtles-start-instance` and :code:`turtles-stop-instance`, and communicated with using :code:`turtles-instance-eval`.

-When developing, the versions of elisp libraries might get out of sync between the main Emacs process and secondary instances.
-In such a case, the simplest thing to do is to restart the instances with :code:`turtles-restart`.
+During development, the versions of elisp libraries might get out of sync between the main Emacs process and secondary instances.
+In such a case, the simplest thing to do is to restart all live instances with :code:`turtles-restart`.

 (turtles-start-server) : function